isomerpages/moe-ahmadibrahimpri/_departments/Physical Education/Physical Education.md

 At AIPS, we believe that when students care for their body, mind, and relationships, they grow into confident, kind, and resilient individuals - truly embodying the Health@AIPS spirit of **“Healthy Me, Happy Us!”**

+# **Sports Education Programme**

+The Sports Education Programme (SEP) offers Primary 1 to 6 students the opportunity to explore and experience a variety of sports beyond their regular PE lessons.
+Through SEP, students can discover new interests, develop their skills, and nurture a lifelong love for being active — all while having fun!

+**Primary 1 – Wushu**

+Our Primary 1 students had an exciting introduction to Wushu!
+This fun and engaging programme introduced them to the basic movements and discipline of traditional Chinese martial arts.
+Through simple stances, hand forms, and coordination drills, students built balance, focus, and confidence while learning the values of respect and perseverance.
+Beyond promoting fitness, the Wushu SEP also nurtured an appreciation of Chinese culture and heritage through movement.